 In addition, there are several other things a patient can do at the outset of the visit as well.
 They can ask the dentist as many questions as they deem necessary to feel comfortable, and our doctors would be more than happy to answer each and every one of them.
 They can also set up a system wherein, during the procedure, a patient can simply put their hand up, and the dentist will stop what they are doing and attend to the patient.

 Relaxation is the Key to a Great Dental Visit

-Another option a patient may be interested in exploring is utilizing relaxation techniques either before or during their dental exam in Glendale.
+Another option a patient may be interested in exploring is utilizing relaxation techniques either before or during their dental exam in Pasadena.
 One of the most popular and simple techniques is a breath count, which is when a patient sets a predetermined number in their head and then simply counts to it while breathing each time.

 Another relaxation technique is a full body scan, wherein a person looks over their whole body, from head to toe, and tries to identify points of tension in their body before the dental visit.
 If possible, they can also try and massage the tension out slightly before the dentist begins the exam, so the need for sedation dentistry isn’t needed.